Step by Step Instructions to Request a Field Trip Date: Read all instructions before beginning your booking process

 Sully's buildings and collections provide vivid contrasts between today's life in Northern Virginia and the everyday realities of life in the late 18th and early 19th centuries.
-Tours and learning center activities focus on the food, clothing, slave life, and schooling of Sully's residents.
+Tours and learning center activities focus on the food, clothing, and schooling of Sully's residents.

 For those studying the colonial and federal periods in history, Sully's Museum Education Program brings a hands-on, personalized look at life during the Richard Bland Lee family's residency at Sully from 1794 to 1811.
 Tours and centers give students an experience that brings to life the textbook study of events and people of the past.